 Processing times vary, but you can generally expect to have your DBA name approved and registered in one to four weeks.

 Yes, filing for a DBA name in Tennessee does not give you exclusive rights to that name.
-However, DBA names must be distinguishable from one another.

 Yes, you can register as many as you want.
 For example, a professional photographer may want to create unique brands around their wedding and sports photography services.
 Just remember that each DBA name must be registered and maintained on its own.